 A Better Nectar is a multimedia, interdisciplinary installation with pieces at both Stetson’s Hand Art Center and Gillespie Museum, and is the work of California artist Jessica Rath.
 A Better Nectar is the latest evolution in an ongoing ten-year collaborative project with fellow California composer Robert Hoehn.

 The Hand Art Center's exhibitions include the one-hundred-fiftieth-anniversary show for the Oscar Bluemner collection was just one of the many programs the center has initiated, and the duPont-Ball Library announced the addition of a large collection from John B. Stetson IV and his wife.

 The Brown Center for Faculty Innovation and Excellence has facilitated an undergraduate research and creative inquiry workshop for the College of Arts and Sciences to support planning to advance undergraduate research opportunities.

-Robert Sitler, Ph.D., professor of world languages and Cultures Director of Latin American Studies Program unveiled a project that's been in the works for two years.
+Robert Sitler, Ph.D., professor of world languages and Cultures Director of Latin American and Latino Studies Program unveiled a project that's been in the works for two years.
 He and his wife June set out to highlight "Florida Aquatic Gems" within 30 miles of Stetson's DeLand campus, documenting the beauty above and below the water's surface.
 Sitler hopes the photos and videos on his Florida Aquatic Gems website will encourage others to preserve the area's imperiled water resources.

 Curator Roberta Smith Favis steps down following the 24th exhibit she has organized for Stetson